-The 3.5% Convertible Unsecured Loan Stock 2019 ("CULS") can be converted at the election of holders into Ordinary shares during the months of May and November each year throughout their life, commencing 30 November 2012 to 31 May 2019 at a rate of 1 Ordinary share for every 830.0p nominal of CULS.
-Interest is paid on the CULS on 31 May and 30 November each year, commencing 30 November 2012.
-100% of the interest is charged to revenue in line with the Board's expected long-term split of returns from the investment portfolio of the Company.
+The 2.25% Convertible Unsecured Loan Stock 2025 ("2025 CULS") can be converted at the election of holders into Ordinary shares during the months of May and November each year throughout their life, commencing 30 November 2018 to 31 May 2025 at a rate of 1 Ordinary share for every 1465.0p nominal of CULS.
+Interest is payable on the 2025 CULS on 31 May and 30 November each year, commencing on 30 November 2018.
+100% of the interest will be charged to revenue in line with the Board's expected long-term split of returns from the investment portfolio of the Company.

-The CULS has been constituted as an unsecured subordinated obligation of the Company by the Trust Deed between the Company and the Trustee, the Law Debenture Trust Corporation p.l.c., dated 17 May 2012.
-The Trust Deed details the CULS holders' rights and the Company's obligations to the CULS holders and the Trustee oversees the operation of the Trust Deed.
-In the event of a winding-up of the Company the rights and claims of the Trustee and CULS holders would be subordinate to the claims of all creditors in respect of the Company's secured and unsecured borrowings, under the terms of the Trust Deed.
+The 2025 CULS has been constituted as an unsecured subordinated obligation of the Company by the Trust Deed between the Company and the Trustee, the Law Debenture Trust Corporation p.l.c., dated 23 May 2018.
+The Trust Deed details the 2025 CULS holders' rights and the Company's obligations to the CULS holders and the Trustee oversees the operation of the Trust Deed.
+In the event of a winding-up of the Company the rights and claims of the Trustee and 2025 CULS holders would be subordinate to the claims of all creditors in respect of the Company's secured and unsecured borrowings, under the terms of the Trust Deed.